INDUSTRY INSIGHTS

 VP – Product & Technology

 At a time when nearly every conversation begins (and sometimes ends) with AI, we wanted to anchor our talk at this year’s London Book Fair around experience instead.
 Not because AI is unimportant.
 In 2026, that hardly needs saying.
-But in real publishing workflows, we keep seeing something else more clearly:

 A wrong map that works